CSB Off-Campus Selection Process:

 - Students with a medical condition that cannot be accommodated on campus provided that documentation from health care professional is submitted to support the request

 Appeal to Be Released from the Residency Requirement

 - In addition, students who do not meet the criteria above may appeal to be released from the residency requirement in any of their four years to live at their permanent home address if located within 30 miles of the CSB campus.
 These requests for release from the residency requirement will be considered on a case by case basis.
+Those submitting an appeal need to demonstrate a reason that there is a need to live at home, this may be financial need, medical need or other extenuating unique circumstance that makes an exception to the requirement appropriate when other local students are held to the requirement.
 Submitting an appeal does not guarantee that off campus residency will be granted.
 Appeals to Be Released from the Residency Requirement are due October 15 each year for the following academic year.
 To appeal to live at home please see the steps outlined below:

 - In their appeal students will need to demonstrate a clear plan for how they will become (or remain) an involved and active member of the community at CSB while living at their permanent home address

 - Students will need to demonstrate some unique circumstance (medical, financial, other) that can be documented and would require an exception in comparison to other local students.

 Members of the rising junior and senior cohort who do not qualify through the above criteria but wish to apply for off campus residency status may apply for the Off campus Selection each year.
 Submitting an application or participating on off campus selection does not guarantee that off campus residency will be granted.
 If you have not been granted permission to live off campus and are found to be off campus, you may be billed room and board.
 To avoid these problems, please fill out and submit the application for Off campus Selection.
 Sign Up for the process is due October 15.